daormar/debasher/doc/design_doc_resident.md

   heartbeats, relaunches downed nodes and can start rounds.
 It is not itself supervised.
-- **initiator** (iniciador): the node at which a round starts, because it receives an `INTERACT` `start_snapshot` or `shutdown` (or, if enabled, because of its own snapshot timer).
+- **initiator** (iniciador): the node at which a round starts, because it receives an `INTERACT` `start_snapshot` or `shutdown`.
 It has to be able to reach every other node through the channels; a program made of independent subgraphs needs one initiator per subgraph.
 - **trigger** (disparo): the `INTERACT` command, `start_snapshot` or `shutdown`, that makes a node start a round.
-It reaches an initiator from the `Supervisor`, from an actor outside the program that writes it into a FIFO of the initiator, or, as an in-process call and not as a message, from the initiator's own snapshot timer.
+It reaches an initiator from the `Supervisor`, or from an actor outside the program that writes it into a FIFO of the initiator (a snapshot timer of the initiator's own is not built, see "Periodic snapshots from a node's own timer" in Future work).
 It may carry the epoch of the round it starts (see numbered trigger).
 - **numbered trigger** (disparo numerado): a trigger whose `args` carry the epoch of the round it starts, the same for every initiator it reaches.
 An initiator handles it like a marker of that epoch that counts no port as